 You can prevent one of these in Mass Effect 3.
 Samara, a serious Knight Templar is just about to commit suicide as her code requires that her daughter live in a monastery to isolate a dangerous genetic disorder, and most of that monastery had just gotten blown up.
 The code requires that she kill her daughter to keep her from getting out, but her motherly love prevents her from doing that, so killing herself is the only resolution.
 If you just keep her from blasting her brains out for long enough, the daughter will point out that it's not like the walls were physically keeping her in in the first place, and there's still plenty of space for her to live in.

-Becomes a Senseless Sacrifice where you could execute her daughter immediately afterward, as she's an Ardat-Yakshi and therefore a threat.
+Becomes a Senseless Sacrifice (and a Kick the Dog moment on your part) where you can execute her daughter immediately afterward, as she's an Ardat-Yakshi and therefore a threat.

 Warcraft 3: Tyranda at one point has to cover the retreat of her allies from the advancing hordes of undead.
 She steps on the bridge over the river that separates her from the enemies, and calls down Starfall on them.
 The falling meteors crash the bridge, and she nearly drowns and then nearly gets killed by the undead.
 Nothing seemed to prevent her from remaining on the shore and safely collapsing the bridge from there.